Mountain Splendor: 3-Day Cycling Trip Near Brevard

 On the road once more, it’s a lazy 12-mile return along much of the route you rode out on, back to Brevard.

 While you’ve spent most of the day al fresco, the fresh air consumption doesn’t end now.
 Your sleeping accommodations, if you so choose, are at one of the most popular campgrounds in the state, Davidson River, which is nestled in a mature forest just inside Pisgah National Forest.
 It’s about a mile’s drive from the necessities: ice cream, barbecue and a Walmart with a well-stocked camping section.
 And if your bike picked up a rattle during the day, Sycamore Cycles is right there, too.

 Day 3: Blackberry Pie

 Distance: 30 miles

-If you awaken on Day 3 feeling emboldened, you should know North Carolina’s mountains have more than a dozen challenging 100-mile organized rides, one of which, the Fletcher Flyer, takes place not far from where yesterday’s ride ended.
+If you awaken on Day 3 feeling emboldened, you should know North Carolina’s mountains have more than a dozen challenging 100-mile organized rides, one of which, the WNC Flyer (formerly the Fletcher Flyer), takes place not far from where yesterday’s ride ended.
 You might be encouraged to learn that the Flyer is the least hilly of North Carolina’s mountain centuries.
-And you might appreciate the fact that the Blue Ridge Bicycle Club’s Blackberry Pie route (also known as the Fletcher Flyer Tune-Up) gives you a 30.5-mile taste of the Flyer.
+And you might appreciate the fact that the Blue Ridge Bicycle Club’s Blackberry Pie route (also known as the Flyer Tune-Up) gives you a 30.5-mile taste of the Flyer.

 On your way out of the Davidson River campground, take a short detour west on U.S. Route 64 to stock up on provisions at the Food Matters Market, where you can build a deli sandwich or gluten-free tortilla wrap to stick in your pannier for later.
 Your route today eschews civilization, and there’s a great picnic spot about midway where lunch will taste especially good.
 You’ll start your ride at Fletcher Community Park.